GDPR - Privacy Notice

 We may change this policy from time to time by updating this page, you should therefore check this page occasionally to ensure that you are happy with any changes.
 The date of any updates or amendments to this Policy will be made clear at the top of the page.

-When you supply your personal details to this clinic they are stored and processed for the following 4 reasons (the parts highlighted in bold are the relevant terms used in the Data protection Act 2018, which includes the General Data Protection Regulation):
+When you supply your personal details to us they are stored and processed for the following 4 reasons:

-- We have a ‘Legitimate Interest’ in collecting that information, because without it we could not do our job effectively and safely.
+- In terms of the General Data Protection Regulations (GDPR) we have a ‘Legitimate Interest’ in collecting that information, because without it we could not do our job effectively, safely or meet our legal obligations.

-- It is also in your "Legitimate Interest" that we retain your contact details (such as telephone numbers, email addresses, postal addresses) so that we may be able to contact you in order to confirm your appointments with us or to update you on matters concerning your treatment.
+- It is also in your "Legitimate Interest" that we retain this information so that we may be able to offer the right tuition to you, contact you in order to confirm your course bookings, or to update you on other matters concerning our courses.